ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

 #### Enable consumers of assets to make changes to their subscriptions

-Subscription management in AMPLIFY Unified Catalog has been enhanced to enable consumers to make changes to their subscription contracts, whether they are correcting mistakes or making chnages to subscription parameters.
+Subscription management in Amplify Unified Catalog has been enhanced to enable consumers to make changes to their subscription contracts, whether they are correcting mistakes or making chnages to subscription parameters.
 See [Subscribe to an API](/docs/catalog/discover-and-consume-catalog-assets/) for details.

 #### Simplify flow for promoting API assets from Unified Catalog to Integration Builder

-When promoting API assets from the AMPLIFY Unified Catalog to Integration Builder, users are no longer required to provide the Organization and User secrets.
+When promoting API assets from the Amplify Unified Catalog to Integration Builder, users are no longer required to provide the Organization and User secrets.

 #### Catalog asset Categorization

 The Catalog asset details screen has been redesigned to improve readability and allow for classification by assigning a asset to categories.

-Filter by categories has been added to the AMPLIFY Catalog to improve searching / filtering and make discovery of assets easier.
+Filter by categories has been added to the Amplify Catalog to improve searching / filtering and make discovery of assets easier.

 **The creation and management of categories is currently not available through the Unified Catalog WebUI, but can be done through the Unified Catalog APIs.
 See our [Postman collection](https://documenter.getpostman.com/view/3636185/TVYGddhi) for an example**.

-### AMPLIFY Central CLI
+### Amplify Central CLI

-The AMPLIFY Central CLI is a package for managing AMPLIFY Central resources with a DevOps approach to API Management.
+The Amplify Central CLI is a package for managing Amplify Central resources with a DevOps approach to API Management.

-AMPLIFY Central CLI version 0.1.15 is now available on NPM (<https://www.npmjs.com/package/@axway/amplify-central-cli/v/0.1.15>)
+Amplify Central CLI version 0.1.15 is now available on NPM (<https://www.npmjs.com/package/@axway/amplify-central-cli/v/0.1.15>)

-The CLI extension is compatible **only** with the AMPLIFY CLI **version 1.4** (<https://www.npmjs.com/package/@axway/amplify-cli/v/1.4.0>)
+The CLI extension is compatible **only** with the Amplify CLI **version 1.4** (<https://www.npmjs.com/package/@axway/amplify-cli/v/1.4.0>)

 **This is not yet compatible with the Axway CLI**.

-The AMPLIFY Central CLI includes the following enhancements:
+The Amplify Central CLI includes the following enhancements:

 * Window 10 support using the Command Prompt and Powershell
 * Support for an https self-signed proxy server.
 Refer to the readme on the NPM repository, section Proxy configuration.
-* Creation of AMPLIFY Central Service Accounts: `amplify central create service-account`
+* Creation of Amplify Central Service Accounts: `amplify central create service-account`
 * Installation of the Axway Edge Discovery and Traceability Agents: `amplify central install agents`.
-Refer to [Deploy your agent with AMPLIFY CLI](/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli) for details
+Refer to [Deploy your agent with Amplify CLI](/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli) for details
 * Installation of the AWS Discovery and Traceability Agents: `amplify central install agents`.
-Refer to [Deploy your agent with AMPLIFY CLI](/docs/central/connect-aws-gateway/deploy-your-agents-with-amplify-cli) for details
+Refer to [Deploy your agent with Amplify CLI](/docs/central/connect-aws-gateway/deploy-your-agents-with-amplify-cli) for details
 * Installation of the Mesh discovery agent in a Kubernetes cluster: `amplify central install agents`.
 Refer to [Build your hybrid environment](/docs/central/mesh_management/build_hybrid_env) for details

-### AMPLIFY Central WebUI
+### Amplify Central WebUI

-The AMPLIFY Central WebUI is the UI where API providers and API consumers will log to manage and consume APIs.
+The Amplify Central WebUI is the UI where API providers and API consumers will log to manage and consume APIs.

-The AMPLIFY Central WebUI includes the following enhancements:
+The Amplify Central WebUI includes the following enhancements:

-* AMPLIFY Central is now available in an EU Data Region.
-A user can choose where to host its data (US or EU region) when subscribing to AMPLIFY platform.
+* Amplify Central is now available in an EU Data Region.
+A user can choose where to host its data (US or EU region) when subscribing to Amplify platform.
 * The Search, Sort, and table count of Environments on the Topology page have been improved.
 * The Observer display of filters, time range, and the table count on the API Traffic page have been improved.

 #### Fixed Issue

-This version of AMPLIFY Central WebUI provides the following fix:
+This version of Amplify Central WebUI provides the following fix:

 * Previously, there was an issue with the Observer display of API filters menu displaying the Axway Cloud and Service mesh environment names.
 This has been fixed.

 ### Axway Edge Gateway / AWS Agents

 In order to provide a better visibility of your mutli-type gateway eco system, two sets of agents are provided.
-These agents collect data from the Gateway (API / traffic) and expose them in AMPLIFY Central, giving you a global vision of your eco system from a single interface.
+These agents collect data from the Gateway (API / traffic) and expose them in Amplify Central, giving you a global vision of your eco system from a single interface.

 #### Deliverables